stytim/agent-pipeline-minimal/README.md

 1. In the Scene Hierarchy, find the scripts responsible for handling STT, LLM, and TTS (e.g., `STT Handler`, `LLM Handler`, `TTS Handler`).
 2. In the Inspector for each of these objects, update the **IP Address** field to match the IP of the machine running the corresponding server.
 If all servers are on the same machine as Unity, you can use `localhost`.
-3.  on `STT Handler`, in the Active Server Type dropdown, select the appropriate STT service.
+3. In `STT Handler`, select the STT service you set up above in the Active Server Type dropdown.
-4. On `TTS Handler`, in the Selected TTS dropdown, select the appropriate TTS service.
+4. In `TTS Handler`, select the TTS service you set up above in the Selected TTS dropdown.
 5. Select the `STT Handler` GameObject.
 In the Inspector, choose the **Microphone** you want to use from the dropdown list.

 #### Optional Configurations